rizkymille/rasendriya-teknofest-2021/tensorflow/TF2_LOCALSETUP.md

 Then write this:

     import tensorflow as tf
+    tf.__version__
     tf.config.list_physical_devices(device_type=None)
+This will emit tensorflow version installed in your local and the physical device that your tensorflow recognizes in your local.

 If the output message has "physical_device:CPU:0" and "physical_device:XLA_CPU:0", it means tensorflow is working with CPU version.

 If the output message also has "physical_device:GPU:0" and "physical_device:XLA_GPU:0", it means tensorflow is working with GPU version.